michaljaz/webmc/README.md

 [![Build and Deploy](https://github.com/michaljaz/web-minecraft/actions/workflows/github-pages.yaml/badge.svg)](https://github.com/michaljaz/web-minecraft/actions/workflows/github-pages.yaml)
 ## About

-**Web-minecraft is minecraft client written in Javascript.** From web browser this client connects to [proxy](https://github.com/michaljaz/web-minecraft-proxy) that translates Websocket connection to TCP and then to real minecraft server, so you can play minecraft in the browser.
-Web-minecraft now only supports minecraft 1.16.5.
+**Web-minecraft is minecraft client written in Javascript.** From web browser this client connects to websocket proxy and then to real minecraft server, so you can play minecraft in the browser.

 ## Demo
 Live demo with no installation: https://minecraft.js.org.